 1. Loud noise

 This is because, without a catalytic converter, there is no way to reduce the amount of noise produced by your car.
-The purpose of a muffler, as you may know, is to muffle the loud noise caused by the exhaust exiting your vehicle.
+As you may know, a muffler’s purpose is to muffle the loud noise caused by the exhaust exiting your vehicle.
 The catalytic converter does the same thing.

 2. Check engine light